 2.3.
 University email accounts will be used for communication with library patrons who hold such accounts and all such communications sent shall be presumed to have been received by their addressees.

 3.1.
 Admission to the Library and to the use of its material is conditional upon the observance of these regulations and of such directions as may from time to time be given by the University Librarian.

 4.1.
 The following shall be eligible to use the Library for reading, reference, and borrowing

 5.1.
-A current University of Otago ID card or Library ID card is required to borrow any material from the Library.
+A current University of Otago ID card is required to borrow any material from the Library.
 Entitlement to use the University Library as a result of an official agreement must be supported by presentation of a photographic ID card from the home organisation.